 Don’t forget it is your responsibility to claim benefit and you should do so as soon as your circumstances change as any change can affect the amount of benefit you recieve and late claims are often not backdated.

 When you start to receive Universal Credit, you’ll need to pay your rent to us using one of the methods on these pages.

 If you start to struggle to pay your rent then please talk to us straight away.
-We will help you claim the benefits you may be entitled to and agree a way for you to pay off the rent debt in amounts you can afford.
-We will also help you get advice for managing any debts you can’t pay.
+We will help you claim the benefits you may be entitled to and agree a way for you to pay off the rent debt.
+We will also help you get advice for managing any other debts.